メインコンテンツにスキップ

 Looking to the future, the benefits of global connectivity and information sharing are too numerous to name.
 It will impact health, safety, education, health care, commerce, finance, and so much more.
 In many parts of the world, terrestrial networks are too expensive or difficult to deploy, so that’s where space-based networks can come into play.
 Once the cost of satellite connectivity comes down, an endless number of new use cases will emerge.
 Satellite networks will play a role in everything from self-driving cars to personal communications.

-Learn more about Swarm on its website.
+Learn more about Swarm on their website.

 詳細はウェブサイトで